Jasonnor/README.md/README.md

 ## Features or Example

-Show what the library does as concisely as possible, developers should be able to figure out **how** your project solves their problem by looking at the code example.
+Show what the library does as concisely as possible, developers should be able to figure out **How** your project solves their problem by looking at the code example.
 Make sure the API you are showing off is obvious, and that your code is short and concise.

 ## Motivation

 A short description of the motivation behind the creation and maintenance of the project.
-This should explain **why** the project exists.
+This should explain **Why** the project exists.

 ## Requirements